prateepgedupudi/prateepgedupudi.github.io/_posts/2015-12-18-How-to-submit-Contact-form-from-Jekyll-and-Github-Pages-with-out-any-server-implementation.markdown

 </p>
 <h3>3.
 All set, receive emails</h3>
 <p>
-	From now on, when someone submits that form, we'll forward you the data as email.
+	From now on, when someone submits that form, formspree will forward you the data as email.
 </p>
 <h3>We can even use AJAX</h3>
 <p>